ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    The `--cluster-local` flag will instruct {{site.data.keyword.codeengineshort}} to keep the endpoint for this application private, meaning that it will only be available from within the cluster.
 This is often used for security purposes.
 In this case, there is no reason to expose the backend application with a public endpoint, since it will not be accessed from outside of the cluster.
    {:tip}

-1. Copy the private endpoint (URL) from the output.
+2. Copy and save the private endpoint (URL) from the output to use it in the next command.

    You can run `ibmcloud code-engine application get -n backend` command to check the status and details of the backend application.
    {:tip}

-1. The frontend application uses an environment variable (BACKEND_URL) to know where the backend application is hosted.
+3. The frontend application uses an environment variable (BACKEND_URL) to know where the backend application is hosted.
 You now need to update the frontend application to set this value to point to the backend application's endpoint. **Replace** the placeholder `<BACKEND_PRIVATE_URL>` with the value from the previous command.
    ```sh
    ibmcloud code-engine application update --name frontend --env BACKEND_URL=<BACKEND_PRIVATE_URL>
    ```